 Above the “Secret” Mine

-There was a fair amount of “up” on this one, but despite a bit of moaning from most of us in turn, it really is not that steep, and for the most part, on reasonable tracks.
+of moaning from most of us in turn, it really is not that steep, and for the

 We did 10.4 kms, with a total “up” of 459 meters, to reach a maximum height of just shy of 750 meters.
 Our route took us straight onto the Sierra and up “Rocky Road” to the area of the mine.